gaissmai/extnetip/README.md

 a few missing but important auxiliary functions for converting IP-prefixes to IP-ranges and vice versa.

-The functions are effectively performed in uint128 space, no conversions from/to bytes are performed.

 With these extensions to net/netip, third-party IP-range libraries become easily possible.